 - Engage internal resources or an external firm to develop recurring processes that replicate as many ISS calculations as possible, therefore simplifying the reconciliation exercise of tying out ISS reports.
 We develop these processes, and we know that any organization with data access and experience building financial models can do so as well.

 More opportunities for shareholder engagement.
-As investment advisors take up the challenge to think critically about proxy advisors’ voting recommendations, a window will likely open to enhance the quality and rigor of shareholder dialogue.
-Lately, many of our clients have been complaining that shareholders rebuff offers to engage, making it hard to maintain frequent dialogue.
+As investment advisers take up the challenge to think critically about proxy advisors’ voting recommendations, a window will likely open to enhance the quality and rigor of shareholder dialogue.
+Lately, many of our clients have been complaining that shareholders rebuff offers to engage.
 Perhaps this will change.